Window types for tiny houses

 Ubiquitous in big parts of Europe are casement windows, although they are one of the most expansive when it comes to operational windows types.
 They are attached to the window frame with hinges that swing to the side and enable us to be open it entirely.
 That can be an advantage for ventilation and fresh air, but you need to be careful with cross breeze appearing when two casement windows placed opposite each other in one space are open.
 Also, thanks to fewer pieces and breaks in between them, casement windows have good insulating properties.

 Awning and hopper window

 When talking about windows, we should not forget window cover.
-One possibility are window shutters.
-Simple wooden window shutters, like pictured, are attached with protruding hinges, which allow the shutters to be fully opened, without creating any barriers, or hidden in a wall thickness when closed, again without protruding into the space.
-Then there are window blinds, made of horizontal or vertical slats held together by cords, through which they can be pulled up and down (or to the side) and rotated between positions where some lights comes in and where they are entirely closed, slightly overlapping each other.
+One possibility is window shutters.
+Simple wooden window shutters, like pictured, are attached with protruding hinges, which allow the shutters to be fully opened, without creating any barriers, or hidden in a wall thickness when closed, again without protruding into space.
+Then there are window blinds, made of horizontal or vertical slats held together by cords, through which they can be pulled up and down (or to the side) and rotated between positions where some lights come in and where they are entirely closed, slightly overlapping each other.

 - A) Window shutters – Extended hinge details

 - B) Shutter frame anchored to the window frame and wall stud